cosmos/interchain-security/docs/docs/features/key-assignment.md

 ## Rules

-- a key can be assigned as soon as the consumer addition proposal passes on the provider
+- a key can be assigned as soon as the consumer addition proposal is submitted to the provider
 - validator A cannot assign consumer key K to consumer chain X if there is already a validator B (B!=A) using K on the provider
 - validator A cannot assign consumer key K to consumer chain X if there is already a validator B using K on X
 - a new validator on the provider cannot use a consensus key K if K is already used by any validator on any consumer chain